The Ultimate Guide to The Adventures of Young Indiana Jones

 The Idea That Predated the Icon

 The concept of a young Indiana Jones didn’t come after the movies - it actually came before them.
+(Check out our Complete Chronological Guide to Indiana Jones!)
 Long before Raiders of the Lost Ark was a cultural juggernaut, Lucas imagined Indiana Jones as a man shaped by the early 20th century.
 The relic hunting came later.
 The worldview came first.

 It was during the production of Indiana Jones and the Last Crusade that the specific idea of The Young Indiana Jones Chronicles came to him.
 Having River Pheonix play a young Indiana Jones in the film, Lucas saw that actually telling the story of young Indy could work.